lamhq/tech-notes/pages/data-engineering/database/concurrency.md

 # Concurrency

-## Anomalies
+## Isolation issues

-Different types of anomalies that can occur due to concurrent transactions.
+These are potential problems that can occur when transactions are executed concurrently without sufficient isolation:

 ### Dirty Read

-This occurs when a transaction reads data that has been modified by another transaction but not yet committed.
+Occurs when a transaction reads data that has been written by a concurrent uncommitted transaction.

 The data read might be rolled back if the other transaction fails, leading to potential inconsistencies.